256dpi/bespoke-app/README.md

 Rebuild the presentation and drag the generated `dist/index.html` on the applications start screen.

 If you have only one screen connected, "Toggle Presentation" will just create a second window that allows you to test your presentation.

-If you have two screens connected, "Toggle Presentation" will show the presentation in fullscreen on the second monitor.
+With two screens connected, "Toggle Presentation" will show the presentation in fullscreen on the second monitor.

 ## Presenter Notes